nogibjj/individule-proj2-rc/README.md

 2. Build the Rust binary using GitHub Actions:
    - The GitHub Actions workflow will automatically build and optimize the Rust binary.
 You can download it as an artifact once the workflow is complete.

+## Use of GitHub Copilot
+GitHub Copilot was used in the development of this project to accelerate code writing.
+It helped generate code snippets and provided suggestions during development, making the coding process more efficient and error-resistant.

 ## Outputs

+	•	Create Operation: 6 points
+	•	Read Operation: 6 points
+	•	Update Operation: 6 points
+	•	Delete Operation: 7 points

 ## GitHub Actions